cosmos/cosmos-sdk/docs/core/encoding.md

 Note, the Amino-based types may slowly be phased-out in the future so developers should take note to use the protobuf message definitions where possible.

+In the `codec` package, there exists two core interfaces, `Marshaler` and `ProtoMarshaler`, where the former encapsulates the current Amino interface except it operates on types implementing the latter instead of generic `interface{}` types.

+In addition, there exists three implementations of `Marshaler`.
+The first being `AminoCodec`, where both binary and JSON serialization is handled via Amino.
+The second being `ProtoCodec`, where both binary and JSON serialization is handled via Protobuf.
+Finally, `HybridCodec`, a codec that utilizes Protobuf for binary serialization and Amino for JSON serialization.
+The `HybridCodec` is typically the codec that used in majority in situations as it's easier to use for client and state serialization.

+This means that modules may use Amino or Protobuf encoding but the types must implement `ProtoMarshaler`.
+If modules wish to avoid implementing this interface for their types, they may use an Amino codec directly.

 ### Amino

 Every module uses an Amino codec to serialize types and interfaces.
 This codec typically